invariantlabs-ai/invariant-sdk/docs/docs/index.md

 client.create_request_and_push_trace(traces, dataset="my-first-dataset")
 ```

+This will upload your traces to the Invariant Explorer under a new dataset named `my-first-dataset`.
+If the corresponding dataset already exists, the traces will be appended to it.

 ## Work With Your Traces in Explorer

 You can now navigate to the following URL to view your uploaded traces: